Governor Wolf Visits Clemens Food Group, Tours Construction of New Food Processing Facility That Will Retain 2,600 Jobs

 “I’m glad to see the Commonwealth invest in a company that has invested so much into our local community,” said Sen. Collett, “I’m excited to watch the progress on Clemens Food Group’s expansion, bringing more jobs to the region and more high-quality pork products to tables across the nation and beyond.”

-Note: Video of the event will be available on https://pacast.com/ later this afternoon.
+Note: Video of the event will be available on PACast website later tomorrow afternoon.